prometheus/statsd_exporter/README.md

 #### Special match groups

-When using regex, the match group `0` is the full match and can be used to attach labels to the metric.
+The `$0` reference expands to the original, unmodified statsd metric name and can be used with both `glob` and `regex` matching to attach labels to the metric.
 Example:

 ```yaml